 I could see the pain in my neighbor’s eyes.
 What if I don’t want to work anymore?
 What should I do?
 It’s a question many of us ask ourselves.

 What can you do if you don’t want to work anymore?
-It’s not easy to quit your career or choose not to pursue a career in the first place.
-The first step is to decrease your expenses.
+It’s not easy to quit your job or choose not to pursue a career in the first place.
+The first step is to decrease your expenses so you can save money.
 Learn to stop buying stuff you don’t need and to live simply with less.
 As your costs decrease, you won’t feel so dependent on a big salary.

 The second step is to earn as much as you can and begin stockpiling it.
 Take the money that you used to spend and stick it right into your bank account.
-Invest the money so it can grow and support you.
+Invest the money in the stock market so it can grow and support you.
+Passive income provides the path to financial independence, but you’ll need to find an effective way to build wealth.

 Most of us can’t quit our careers when we decide we don’t want to work anymore.
 We have to build our nest eggs, which may mean climbing the corporate ladder a little longer.